Pojetta/datafun-03-analytics/README.md

 # datafun-03-analytics
-# Task 1: Start a New Project (Recommended Workflow)
+# Start a New Project

 Use the recommended workflow for starting a new project — it's reliable and most likely to work with the fewest issues.
-Follow these steps to get familiar with the workflow to begin a real-world project in GitHub.
-Then, work through the detailed instructions and commands provided in the Module 8 page named _Workflow: Start a New Project_.

 ### Steps: